 Our decisions when identifying, designing and implementing CSI projects are guided by the following principles:

 We define Social Investment Spending as payments that will directly impact the constituents of social investment projects.
 Not reflected in the numbers below are indirect costs related to social investment, such as needs assessments and reimbursable expenses incurred by our in-country social investment personnel.
-All of the Social Investment Spend is for Kosmos-initiated social investment, with the exception of the Jubilee Unit and TEN development project in Ghana, which represents our participating interest in social investments of these non-Kosmos operated projects.
+All of the Social Investment Spending is for Kosmos-initiated projects, with the exception of the Jubilee Unit in Ghana, which represents our participating interest in social projects of the non-Kosmos operated Jubilee Unit and TEN development project.

 |Grievances Logged / Grievances Resolved|